 The solutions are not in high concentration.
 They contain diluted products.
 Therefore, toxic side effects are very unlikely.
 The medications used in Biopuncture are manufactured by companies that guarantee the production quality of their products.
 Most of the solutions are made in Germany, under strict quality control regulations.
 Clinical studies on thousands of patients have confirmed the safety of solutions like Traumeel and Zeel.
-If you have a known allergy to lidocaine, procaine, or any substances please notify one of our doctors.
 At your initial visit, our doctors will explain biopuncture, substances used, and go over risks and what to expect after the treatment to ensure optimal safety and success of the treatments.

 What are the risks?